vishnukumarbp/Javascript-learn/README.md

 Remember that `__proto__` means an object’s prototype.
 The prototype property and the new operator are related to constructor function. we have covered it above.

+## Inheritance
+Similar to extend in class, in javascript, we can inherit methods and properties from other constructor functions using `Object.create(proto, [descriptor])`.
+Dont get consfused with other synax:

+`Child.prototype = Parent.prototype`

+Above statement just links (wires/reference) the prototype method of parent to child.
+It is similar to linking two objects.
+And downside of this is, When changing anything in child prototype will update parent prototype. (which is the desired behaviour of inheritance)

 ## Lexical Scoping: (also called as static scoping)
 Lexical Scoping defines how variable names are resolved in nested functions: inner functions contain the scope of parent functions even if the parent function has returned.